nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 - In `Ui`, `printUserIngredients()` first checks if the list is empty.
 - If the list is empty, the user will be alerted with a relevant message and the function exits.
-- If the list is not empty, the list of ingredients will be printed out, with information regarding the names, quanntity, and expiry date of each ingredient displayed.
+- If the list is not empty, the list of ingredients will be printed out, with information regarding the names, quantity, and expiry date of each ingredient displayed.

 The sequence diagram below shows how this feature works: